Jump to HeaderJump to Main ContentJump to Footer

 A restricted major is a major that has additional admission requirements, including the successful completion of specific prerequisite coursework, a competitive grade point average or a required number of credits.

-If you are a transfer student, or an early/middle college applicant with 42 or more transferrable credits, who wants to apply to a restricted major, make sure to carefully review the additional requirements first.
+If you are a transfer student or early/middle college applicant with 42 or more transferable credits who wants to apply to a restricted major, make sure to carefully review the additional requirements first.
 By knowing exactly what is required, you can plan ahead and develop an academic plan and timeline.

 For students applying to a restricted major, a course in progress does not constitute satisfying the requirement.
 The prerequisites need to be completed at the time of application to be considered for admission to that major.